steinei/private-squid-squid1/README.md

 The physics is managed by a vector class which has doubles direction and magnitude.
 The player class has a vector for velocity, a final vector for gravity, and it constantly is adding gravity to its velocity vector, unless its touching a wall, in which case it also adds normal vector, creating an illusion of sliding along a surface.
-Not all of these have been implemented yet, but the structure for it is in place.
+Not all of these have been fully implemented yet, but the structure for it is in place.

 Our classes are in four packages: finalgame (which holds Game, Level, and Player), gameutil (Util), gameutil.level (MapEditor),